Intimaria/Intimaria/README.md

 <h2>I'm currently</h2>

-- 📚 Studying Ruby at the moment!
+- 📚 Studying Ruby on Rails for Software development, database normalization, prython and CUDA programming for nvidia GPUs.
 - 🤔 I’m researching concurrent parallelised solutions for the TSP using MPI.
-- 🦄 I am interested in print making and visual patterns
+- 🦄 I'm interested in new articles on natural events & also science fiction.

 <h2>Stats</h2>